apache/systemds/standalone-guide.md

 For this example, we'll use a standalone wrapper executable, `bin/systemml`, that is available to be run directly within the project's source directory when built locally.

-After you build SystemML from source (`mvn clean package`), the standalone mode can be executed either on Linux or OS X using the `./bin/systemml` script, or on Windows using the `.\bin\systemml.bat` batch file.
+After you build SystemDS from source (`mvn clean package`), the standalone mode can be executed either on Linux or OS X using the `./bin/systemml` script, or on Windows using the `.\bin\systemml.bat` batch file.

-If you run from the script from the project root folder `./` or from the `./bin` folder, then the output files from running SystemML will be created inside the `./temp` folder to keep them separate from the SystemML source files managed by Git.
+If you run from the script from the project root folder `./` or from the `./bin` folder, then the output files from running SystemDS will be created inside the `./temp` folder to keep them separate from the SystemDS source files managed by Git.
 The output files for this example will be created under the `./temp` folder.

-The runtime behavior and logging behavior of SystemML can be customized by editing the files `./conf/SystemML-config.xml` and `./conf/log4j.properties`.
-Both files will be created from their corresponding `*.template` files during the first execution of the SystemML executable script.
+The runtime behavior and logging behavior of SystemDS can be customized by editing the files `./conf/SystemDS-config.xml` and `./conf/log4j.properties`.
+Both files will be created from their corresponding `*.template` files during the first execution of the SystemDS executable script.

 When invoking the `./bin/systemml` or `.\bin\systemml.bat` with any of the prepackaged DML scripts you can omit the relative path to the DML script file.
 The following two commands are equivalent: